 Not all cannabis formulations are equal for medical use.
 What are the differences?
 Which would have the most benefits for cancer patients?
 Let’s get right to it:

-4 Things to Look for When Choosing CBD Oil
+4 Things to Look for When Choosing the Best CBD Oil

 When looking for the best CBD oil, cancer patients specifically should keep the FLOW criteria in mind: